DBR and ILF neurofeedback: when regulation support helps trauma work

 Is neurofeedback a replacement for therapy?

 Not usually.
-It can support regulation, but many people still need relational work and trauma processing to resolve patterns.
-That’s what I offer.
+It can support regulation, but many people still need relational work and trauma processing if deeper patterns are to change.

 Will it be too much to do both?